-- Move into the property with your personal belongings and live there on a daily basis within one year of settlement; and
+- move into the property with your personal belongings and live there on a daily basis within one year of settlement

 If you’re eligible for the first home concession, stamp duty will be calculated by taking the home concession rate and then deducting the first home concession from this.
 According to the OSR, if your home is valued at $500,000 or under, the first home concession amount will match the stamp duty you would normally pay based on the home concession rate, meaning you won’t have to pay any stamp duty at all.